UMAprotocol/UMIPs/UMIPs/umip-169.md

 ## Motivation

-The `OptimisticAsserter` contract aims to provide a more efficient and secure way to assert truths about the world.
-The contract utilizes an optimistic escalation game, which allows for the assertion of a truth without the need for a dispute to be raised.
-In the event of a dispute, the DVM is used to arbitrate the dispute and determine the resolution.
-Additionally, the use of escalation managers allows for the definition of custom security properties and tradeoffs, enabling the notion of "sovereign security".
+The `OptimisticAsserter` is a new form of Optimisitic Oracle which existing mechanics have been streamlined in order to simplify the creation of world-truth assertions.
+To this end, the result of an assertion can only be true or false, and an assertion is resolved only after the liveness period has expired or, in the case of a dispute, after it has been settled in the DVM.
+In addition, the `OptimisticAsserter` permits the use of Escalation Managers to provide better control and setting over the escalation game and, ultimately, to disconnect from the UMA DVM in order to arbitrate conflicts in the specified Oracle.

 ## Technical Specification